- Dr. David Langleben

 Major Research Activities

-Dr Hudson pursues research in systemic autoimmune rheumatic diseases.
+Dr. Hudson pursues research in systemic autoimmune rheumatic diseases.
 In particular, she is one of the founding members of the Canadian Scleroderma Research Group (CSRG), a CIHR-funded, multi-centre group of researchers that follows a cohort of over 1400 SSc patients across Canada.
 She has published landmark studies documenting the magnitude of impairment in health-related quality of life (HRQoL) with scleroderma.
-She is particularly interested in scleroderma lung disease, its natural history, its optimal treatment, and its impact on HRQoL.
-Dr Hudson is also involved in a number of studies in other rheumatic diseases, including rheumatoid arthritis, systemic lupus erythematosus, and inflammatory myositis.
+Dr. Hudson is particularly interested in scleroderma lung disease, its natural history, its optimal treatment, and its impact on HRQoL.
+She is also involved in a number of studies in other rheumatic diseases, including rheumatoid arthritis, systemic lupus erythematosus, and inflammatory myositis.
 In particular, she is the Director of the Canadian Inflammatory Myopathy Study.

 Ariel Masetto, M.D.

 Dr. Ariel Masetto

 Assistant professor at the Division of Rheumatology of the Faculty of Medicine and Health Sciences (FMSS) of the Université de Sherbrooke since 2006.

 Associate professor at the Division of Rheumatology of the Faculty of Medicine and Health Sciences of the Université de Sherbrooke since 2014.